keiton-lab/keiton-lab/README.md

 ## Hi, there 👋 Thank you for visiting my Github page.

 My name is Hongfei, or you can call me Keiton.<br />
-My current goal is to start my career in the tech industry.<br />
+My current goal is to start my career in the tech industry.
 I graduated with a background in chemical engineering & data science option at the University  of Washington, so I have experience in:
 * Machine Learning
 * Statistics
 * SQL